Lempel–Ziv–Oberhumer: Implementations

 The reference implementation is written in ANSI C, and it has been made available as free software under the GNU General Public License.
 The copyright for the code is owned by Markus F. X. J. Oberhumer.
 It was originally published in 1996.
 Oberhumer has also written a command-line frontend called lzop.

 Versions of LZO are available for the Perl, Python and Java languages.
-Various LZO implementations are reported to work under Win32, AIX, ConvexOS, IRIX, Mac OS, Palm OS, PlayStation, Nintendo 64, Wii, Solaris, SunOS, TOS (Atari ST), Linux and VxWorks.
+Various LZO implementations are reported to work under AIX, Atari TOS (Atari ST), ConvexOS, IRIX, Linux, Mac OS, Nintendo 64, Palm OS, PlayStation, Solaris, SunOS, VxWorks, Wii, and Win32.

 FFmpeg's libavutil library includes its own implementation of LZO as a possible method for lossless video compression.
 FFmpeg's implementation of the decompressor is also used in OpenConnect in order to support LZO-compressed ESP packets sent by Juniper Networks and Pulse Secure VPN servers.

 The Linux kernel uses its LZO implementation in some of its features: